 For any reason that you can not access the training please contact the Training and Development Team at email@example.com.

 Leeds Beckett University research students also have access to training provided by the North West and Yorkshire Postgraduate Training Group.
-All available sessions will be available on MyHub.
+All available sessions will be listed on the Events page.

 This group includes: